 Length of Presentations

-Presentations are 20 minutes in length.
-If you have a more in-depth topic, you can request a double session for a 40 minute presentation.
+Presentations are 30 minutes in length.
 Each presentation should include at least 5 minutes for questions, answers, and discussion with the audience within the allotted time for your session.

 Know Your Audience

 Proposed sessions will be targeted to faculty members interested in online instruction, as well as staff and administrators, instructional support, and technologists in higher education.